-Add some variety to your burger game by taking a bite of one of these juicy turkey burgers!
-Super flavourful and easy to make, these juicy turkey burgers make a quick and healthy main for lunch or dinner.
-They’re also low FODMAP as well as Paleo and Whole30 friendly using a Paleo/Whole30 compliant bun alternative.
-Serve these turkey burgers with this broccoli salad with bacon or air fryer french fries for an even more delicious and satisfying meal.
+Add some variety to your burger game by taking a bite of one of these juicy low FODMAP turkey burgers!
+Super flavorful and easy to make on the stovetop or outdoor grill, these burgers make a quick and healthy main dish for lunch or dinner.
+In addition to being low FODMAP, they're also Paleo, Whole30, low carb and Keto-friendly using a compliant bun alternative (see below for options!).
+Serve these low FODMAP turkey burgers with low FODMAP broccoli salad with bacon, low FODMAP air fryer french fries, homemade low FODMAP ketchup, low FODMAP quick pickles, and/or low FODMAP burger sauce for an even more delicious and satisfying burger.

 We eat burgers a couple times a month year-round but a bit more frequently during the summer as burgers make for a great summer meal.
 Like most red meat eaters, I typically use beef as the protein for burgers, but as I had this extra turkey to use up, I thought why not write a turkey burger recipe and give turkey burgers a go?

 We were really happy with the results.
 As turkey is typically a leaner meat than beef, I was afraid they might turn out dry, but there are things you can do to help the turkey retain its moisture when its cooked, which I have included in the recipe method.
-They are super moist and the turkey flavour really shines through.
+These burgers are super moist, and the turkey flavor really shines through.

 Is this a good recipe for grilling?